 The Saratoga Farmers Market is free to visit and open throughout the year.
 While you're there, you might be enticed to spend more than $20 on the locally-grown vegetables and fruits, organic meat and cheese, handmade crafts, specialty foods, and baked goods.
 Check out the different vendors and pick out what you need for the week.

 Visit the site of the turning point of the Revolutionary War.
 Admission to Saratoga National Historical Park is completely free, and you can drive through the battlefield park's 10 miles of tour roads, hike the scenic trails, or take a bike ride.
 The Historical Park offers maps and a mobile app for self-guided tours.

 If you love hiking in the great outdoors, then you should check out the Wilton Wildlife Preserve & Park in Gansevoort.
 There are over 25 miles of marked trails that will take you through beautiful forests and meadows.
 Multiple parking areas are available for the different routes, and admission is free.
 Wilton Wildlife Preserve & Park is open year round for recreational activities.

 For when you want more than Subway but don't want to spend dinner-like prices, check out Saratoga's Broadway Deli.
-The hot sandwiches are between $10 and $12, custom sandwiches start at $11, and cold sandwiches at $8.50.
+The sandwiches are mainly between $10 and $14, with full and half sizes available.
 As one Google reviewer said, "If you're looking for a five dollar footlong, look elsewhere, but if you want the best sandwich in town look no further.
 Definitely the highest quality sandwich I've had in Saratoga."